-Dr. Urmila Basu manages all the central labs and the Genomics Unit in the department.
+Dr. Urmila Basu manages the core labs (Genomics Unit, Chromatography facility, Proximate Lab), Plant Growth Facilities and Stores in Ag/Forestry, Natural Resources Analytical Laboratory in SAB and Human Nutrition Research Unit in LiKA Shing.
 She provides consultation and training for functional genomics projects and applications to support multidisciplinary research programs.
 With her extensive experience in the areas of next-generation sequencing, genomics, and proteomics, she has contributed to several high-throughput research studies.

 - To provide access, training and assistance to students, postdoctoral fellows, technicians and visiting scientists with regards to integration of specific techniques and methodological approaches into existing programs and projects.

 - To manage the use and sharing of these state-of-the-art instruments.
 In order to maintain the longevity and proper functioning of the equipment, each user must undergo basic training before being allowed access to the instrument.